ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 These are the major changes in this version of the rules

+* Moved to measuring a result by a number of successes and comparing them, simplifying masteries.
 * Split hero points into story points (bumps) and experience points (character improvement).
 Flaws generate experience points as do failures.
 * Moved the Degree of Victory to an Appendix.
 We now recommend that the GM just uses victory and defeat and adjudicates a suitable bonus or penalty if needed.
 * Added ranks to codify the +3, +6, +9, ... progression used throughout.